Marve09/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Example 8: To write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

 The file hello will be in the working directory
-You are not allowed to use commas for this script
+You are not allowed to use commas for this script.